vjousse/vim-for-humans-book/rst/en/introduction.rst

 For who?
 ========

-Every guy having to produce text (code, book, reports, slideshows, …) regularly.
+Every person having to produce text (code, book, reports, slideshows, …) regularly.
 Developers are of course concerned, but it's not only about them.

 For example, you are a: